playXE/cgc/README.md

 # cgc
-cgc is a compacting garbage collector
+cgc is a compacting garbage collector.

 ## How it works?